The Economics of the Insurance Antitrust Suits: Toward an Exclusionary Theory (with Peter Siegelman), 63 Tulane Law Review 971 (1989)

 Date of Authorship for this Version

 Ayres, Ian and Siegelman, Peter, "The Economics of the Insurance Antitrust Suits: Toward an Exclusionary Theory" (1989).
 Faculty Scholarship Series.
-Paper 1547.
+1547.